Finch-API/finch-docs/docs/ Finch API/3 - Authorization.md

 ## Auth code exchange

 To interact with the Finch API, you will need to exchange your authorization code for an access token.
 The authorization code represents a user’s consent, but cannot be used to make requests to a payroll provider.
 Instead, it must be exchanged for an access token.
+This exchange must occur within 10 minutes of receiving the `code` since it expires in 10 minutes.

 **Request**